RiskLabAI/Notebooks.py/modeling/beyond_profit.md

 # Beyond Profit: A Holistic View of Corporate Performance and Resilience during the COVID-19 Crisis through ESG Investing

+# Introduction

+## Background on ESGP and Financial Performance
+The adoption of non-financial disclosures, specifically Environmental, Social, and Corporate Governance Practices (ESGP), has surged dramatically in the business world.
+According to Rouen et al. (2022), it escalated from 35% in 2010 to 86% in 2021.
+While some studies argue that ESGP positively impacts a company's financial performance (Ardia et al., 2018; M. Chen & Mussalli, 2020; Kurtz, 2020), there exists a lack of consensus on this relationship (Anson et al., 2020; Friede et al., 2015).
+However, the importance of ESGP became more apparent during crises, such as the COVID-19 pandemic, suggesting it may serve as a resilience factor for businesses (World Economic Forum, 2020).

+## The Economic Impact of COVID-19
+The COVID-19 pandemic, declared on March 11, 2020, by the World Health Organization (World Health Organization, 2020), has had far-reaching economic consequences.
+These range from corporate bankruptcies and job losses to significant stock market disruptions (L. Liu et al., 2021; Phan & Narayan, 2020; Shen et al., 2020).
+The pandemic has also created uncertainty for stakeholders in terms of power, legitimacy, and urgency, making adaptability crucial for organizations (Crane & Matten, 2021; Miguel et al., 2022).

+## Economic Crises and Their Scale
+The detrimental effects of the COVID-19 pandemic on businesses have been more severe compared to previous crises like the Great Depression and the 2007/2008 financial crisis (Broadstock et al., 2021; Hoang et al., 2022).
+The U.S. stock market, in particular, experienced significant fluctuations tied to 'bad news' related to the pandemic or policy responses (Baker et al., 2020).

+## ESGP as a Research Focus
+Given the scale of these crises, researchers are keen to explore factors like ESGP that could mitigate negative impacts (Albuquerque et al., 2019; Jagannathan et al., 2018; Lueg et al., 2019).
+ESGP implementation may help companies shift from a short-term profit focus to a more sustainable approach that encompasses broader stakeholder interests.

+## Evaluating Financial Performance
+Financial performance (FINP) is often measured through various accounting-based or market-oriented metrics.
+When analyzing the relationship between ESGP and FINP, it is crucial to consider a time lag and perform causality analysis to ascertain the directionality of their relationship (Scholtens, 2008).

+## Financial Markets During COVID-19
+The pandemic has increased financial market risks globally, affecting markets in Malaysia, Australia, and the European Union (Deng et al., 2021; Khatib & Nour, 2021; Mirza et al., 2020).
+The S&P 500 Index, for example, dropped by over 30% in March 2020 (Zhang et al., 2020), revealing how significantly the U.S. markets influence other markets and regions (Bekaert et al., 2011; Syriopoulos et al., 2015).

+## Research Objectives
+This study aims to compare the impact of ESGP on FINP before and during the COVID-19 pandemic.
+By examining data from S&P 500 firms, we seek to provide valuable insights for policymakers and stakeholders.
+Moreover, we plan to use machine learning techniques to identify complex patterns and make more accurate predictions concerning the relationship between ESGP and FINP.

+## Contributions of This Study
+1. Investigating the resilience provided by high ESGP ratings during the COVID-19 crisis.
+2. Utilizing machine learning algorithms to deepen the understanding of the ESGP-FINP relationship.

+# Literature Review, Theoretical Framework, and Hypotheses

+## 2.1.
+From ESGP to FINP: Stakeholder Theory

+Friedman (1970) introduced the idea that corporations exist within a social construct, made up of individuals and the communities they form.
+Stakeholder theory extends this notion by arguing that corporations have obligations to a broad range of stakeholders (Phillips et al., 2003).
+Unlike the narrow objective of profit maximization, stakeholder theory emphasizes that the survival and success of a firm depend on catering to the diverse interests of its stakeholders (Donaldson & Preston, 1995; Sethi, 1979).
+Moreover, Porter and Kramer (2011) argue that this approach is beneficial for both firms and shareholders.

+Huang (2022) delineated three major themes in stakeholder theory related to corporate decision-making:

+1. **Scope of Stakeholder Consideration**: Stakeholder theory helps elucidate a company's responsibilities to its diverse interest groups (Lozano et al., 2015).
+2. **Integration of Normative Narratives**: Companies need to comply with legal and regulatory frameworks.
+Decisions that go beyond profit-making are considered normative (Huang, 2022).
+3. **Shared Value Creation**: Corporations can create value that benefits both shareholders and society at large (Porter & Kramer, 2011; Jones & Wright, 2018).

+Stakeholder theory is pivotal in understanding Environmental, Social, and Governance Performance (ESGP) literature (Frynas & Yamahaki, 2016; Mellahi et al., 2016).
+Pedrini and Ferri (2019) provide normative justifications for its integration into ESGP, including moral orientation and social justice among others.
+This theory also lays the groundwork for understanding the Financial Performance (FINP) of corporations (Dodd & Nelson, 2019).

+### Research Hypothesis 1

+**Hypothesis 1**: The components of ESGP have a positive impact on FINP.

+---

+## 2.2.
+Crises and ESGP: The COVID-19 Impact

+During economic downturns and crises like COVID-19, firms that invest in sustainability projects demonstrate resilience (Albuquerque et al., 2020; Gallego‐Álvarez et al., 2014).
+Research indicates that companies have continued to consider ESGP during financial crises (Bansal et al., 2015; Lins et al., 2017) and specifically during the COVID-19 pandemic (C.-D. Chen et al., 2022; Mousa et al., 2021).

+### Research Hypothesis 2

+**Hypothesis 2**:
+- **H2a**: Higher performance in ESGP leads to improved FINP prior to the COVID-19 pandemic.
+- **H2b**: Higher performance in ESGP leads to improved FINP during the COVID-19 pandemic.

+---

+## 2.3.
+Twitter Sentiment as a Moderator

+The media, and social media platforms like Twitter in particular, play a significant role in influencing asset prices (Chen et al., 2014; Li et al., 2017).
+Twitter serves as a rapid source of news and public sentiment, often outpacing traditional news outlets (Sprenger et al., 2014).
+It has also become a vital tool during crises for disseminating information (Oh et al., 2013).

+Media attention and corporate presence on platforms like Twitter can affect ESGP and by extension, corporate financial performance (D. Liu & Jin, 2023; Yong et al., 2021).
+Previous studies have explored the emotional content in tweets as a predictor of market outcomes (Bollen et al., 2011; Smailović et al., 2014).

+### Research Hypothesis 3

+**Hypothesis 3**:
+- **H3a**: Twitter sentiment has a negative moderating effect on the relationship between ESGP and FINP before the COVID-19 pandemic.
+- **H3b**: Twitter sentiment has a negative moderating effect on the relationship between ESGP and FINP after the COVID-19 pandemic.

+# 3. Research Methodology

+## 3.1 Measurements of Variables

+### 3.1.1 Dependent Variable: ESGP

+The Dependent Variable in this study is the ESG Performance (ESGP), measured using the ESG score sourced from the Bloomberg database.
+The ESG score is a composite of multiple ESG disclosure scores, which include four specific scores evaluating a company's transparency on environmental, social, and governance (ESG) aspects, along with an overall ESG disclosure score.
+Scores range from 0.1 to 100, where a lower score signifies minimal disclosure and a higher score signifies comprehensive disclosure (Giannarakis, 2013).

+### 3.1.2 Independent Variable: FINP

+The Financial Performance (FINP) serves as the Independent Variable.
+It is assessed using lagged variables of Return on Assets (ROA), Return on Equity (ROE), and Tobin's Q. We analyze the correlation between ESGP scores for a given year (t) and FINP variables for the following year (t + 1), spanning from 2014 to 2023.
+Similar to ESGP, the FINP variable also employs the ESG score from Bloomberg, which has been standardized between 0.1 and 100.

+### 3.1.3 Moderator Variable

+(TBD)

+### 3.1.4 Control Variables

+Several control variables are integrated into the study to ensure robustness, following the precedent set by earlier research (Choi & Wang, 2009; Fischer & Sawczyn, 2013; Dunham & Garcia, 2021).

+- **Systematic Risk (BETA)**: Assessed using the beta factor, which serves as a proxy for systematic risk (Chebbi et al., 2021).
+Including this variable aligns our study with prior research that considers firm risk (Waddock & Graves, 1997).

+- **Firm Size (SIZE)**: Quantified by taking the natural logarithm of the company's total assets (Chebbi et al., 2021).
+This variable is included based on the premise that larger firms often benefit from economies of scale, making them less susceptible to competition.

+- **Industry Classification (IND)**: Incorporated to account for variations in stakeholder management and performance across industries.
+It is represented by a four-digit standard industrial classification code, with a dummy variable indicating whether the firm is in the manufacturing or services sector.

+Data for all control variables are sourced from the Bloomberg database.

 ## 1. Introduction

 The share of firms disclosing non-financial information has grown dramatically, rising from 35% in 2010 to 86% in 2021[^1^].
 Research indicates that companies that implement Environmental, Social, and Corporate Governance Practices (ESGP) tend to outperform those that don't[^2^][^3^][^4^].
 Despite mixed findings[^5^][^6^], ESGP has gained relevance during crises like the COVID-19 pandemic, serving as a key factor in investment decisions[^7^].